riazXrazor/reactjs-simple-spinner/README.md

-# react-simple-spinner
+# reactjs-simple-spinner
 > A simple, flexible spinner for React.js

 > Based on [vue-simple-spinner](https://github.com/dzwillia/vue-simple-spinner)

-react-simple-spinner is designed to be a lightweight [React.js](https://reactjs.org) spinner requiring minimal configuration.
+reactjs-simple-spinner is designed to be a lightweight [React.js](https://reactjs.org) spinner requiring minimal configuration.

 ## JsFiddle Demo